 2. Food tour for families/kids: This tour is best suited for kids age 5 and up (with a parent).
-We'll hit up four eateries representing four different countries and learn a little bit about each one as we go.
-There's a scavenger hunt and prizes!
-Parents eat too. $40 per adult; $30 per kid age 2+.
+We’ll hit up four eateries representing four different countries and learn a little bit about each one as we go.
+There’s a scavenger hunt and prizes!
+Parents eat too. $43 per adult; $32 per kid age 2+.
 (Includes all food and NY state taxes.)

 3. School group tours: We can accommodate groups of up to about 20 people (the eateries we visit are small!), but we’ve had luck with universities sending multiple small groups in back-to-back 20-person tours.
 We will do our best to accommodate—if your group is larger, still get in touch so we can discuss.
 This tour and the neighborhood are ideal for students learning about immigrant communities, food culture, sociology, and more.
 It’s a great educational experience outside the classroom.

-See this write-up from Adelphi University about the food tour we recently led for freshman students.
+See this write-up from Adelphi University about the food tour we led for freshman students.

 Why an Eat Your World tour?
 This Jackson Heights food tour is the only one we give.
 It’s our specialty.
 It’s our home neighborhood, where we live, work, and raise our children.
 We know it very well!
 We are not a big corporate tour company spread out across the city.
 We personally lead every tour that’s booked.
 We’re (literally) a mom-and-pop shop, and we visit the eateries we love.
 Moreover, we are different from every other tour operator we know in two other ways: We donate a portion of our tour proceeds back to the neighborhood (via a local immigrant-rights nonprofit; see details below), and we make efforts to “green” the tour via things like compostable utensils and bowls, and reusable containers where possible.